asmirkonjevic1/docker-microservices/README.md

 If containers are running on cloud make sure to type public ip address of server.

 You can use images specified above if you dont want to build your own.
-If you choose to build your own make sure that image names in docker-compose are matching your images.
+If you choose to build your own make sure that image names in docker-compose.yml are matching your images.